segdeha/pdxcodeguild/2. HTML & CSS/0/forms.md

         <option value="WA">Washington</option>
     </select>

-Select lists can take an optional attribute that allows the user to select multiple options.
+Select lists can take the optional `multiple` attribute that allows the user to select multiple options.

 Example: